U.S. Bancorp (USB) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 26.82% over the past month.
-This has lagged the Finance sector's loss of 8.5% and the S&P 500's loss of 1.21% in that time.
+Heading into today, shares of the company had lost 25.5% over the past month, lagging the Finance sector's loss of 7.84% and the S&P 500's gain of 0.27% in that time.

-Wall Street will be looking for positivity from U.S. Bancorp as it approaches its next earnings report date.
-On that day, U.S. Bancorp is projected to report earnings of $1.17 per share, which would represent year-over-year growth of 18.18%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.2 billion, up 29.29% from the year-ago period.
+Investors will be hoping for strength from U.S. Bancorp as it approaches its next earnings release.
+The company is expected to report EPS of $1.17, up 18.18% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $7.2 billion, up 29.29% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for U.S. Bancorp.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.83% lower.
-U.S. Bancorp is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 1.33% lower.
+U.S. Bancorp is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, U.S. Bancorp is currently trading at a Forward P/E ratio of 7.
-For comparison, its industry has an average Forward P/E of 7.4, which means U.S. Bancorp is trading at a discount to the group.
+In terms of valuation, U.S. Bancorp is currently trading at a Forward P/E ratio of 7.19.
+Its industry sports an average Forward P/E of 7.69, so we one might conclude that U.S. Bancorp is trading at a discount comparatively.

-Investors should also note that USB has a PEG ratio of 1.08 right now.
+Also, we should mention that USB has a PEG ratio of 1.11.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Banks - Major Regional was holding an average PEG ratio of 1.08 at yesterday's closing price.
+Banks - Major Regional stocks are, on average, holding a PEG ratio of 1.08 based on yesterday's closing prices.

 The Banks - Major Regional industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 161, which puts it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 163, putting it in the bottom 36% of all 250+ industries.

 To follow USB in the coming trading sessions, be sure to utilize Zacks.com.